Iméra Aix Marseille

 The thematic coherence of the project with the program guidelines is a decisive element in the evaluation of the application.

-Arts and Sciences: Indisciplined Knowledges
+Arts and Sciences: Indisciplined Knowledge

 Contact: constance.moreteau@univ-amu.fr